 What does a DUI cost in Colorado?

-A DUI conviction is expensive in Colorado. in 2008, The Colorado Department of Transportation estimated the average out-of pocket expenses associated with a first time DUI.
+A DUI conviction is expensive in Colorado.
+In 2016, The Colorado Department of Transportation estimated the average out-of pocket expenses associated with a first time DUI.
 The estimated costs assume that no one was injured and that no property damage was sustained.
-The overall costs of each of these items has only increased since 2008.
+The overall costs of each of these items has only increased since 2016 and one should expect the overall cost of a DUI to increase every year.

 First, are those fees associated with the initial arrest and booking: